 6. The whole Fadwa thing.
 Ibn Malik says he needs Fadwa in order to capture the Jinni, but then I didn’t understand what Fadwa had to do with how they ended up capturing the Jinni at all.
 They just found a way into the palace and put cuffs on him.
 Then, Malik used blood to bind it.
 What did any of that require Fadwa for?

 7. The whole stuffing the Jinni back in the bottle thing.
-I don’t get what their plan to deal with Shaalman was.
+I don’t get what their plan to deal with Schaalman was.
 So, their plan was for the Jinni to go back into the bottle and then what?
-He would just keep being reborn and being evil?
+We know that the Jinni in the bottle is what is keeping Schaalman’s soul around, so, he would just keep being reborn and being evil?
 That’s a bad plan.

 8. The whole stuffing Schaalman into the bottle thing.
 Why is it so easy to shove someone into a bottle?
 Shouldn’t it be harder than that?
 Why are wizards so easy to kill/capture?